Arnav-Ghatti/Tkinter-Money-Tracker/README.md

 ### Dependencies ###
 * Any version of **Windows** (The main.exe file won't work in MAC or Linux).
-* Python should be installed on your system.
+* If on MAC or Linux then Python should be installed on your system.

 ## Built With ###